micahbales/nodejs-events-module/README.md

 called.
 (Think of it as an function being popped off of an array and invoked.)

 *See `04_on_once.js` for an example of how this works.*

+## 5. Errors As Events

+What happens when an error occurs within an `EventEmitter` instance?
+Node.js treats such errors as a special case of event.
+If there's no listener registered for `'error'` when an `'error'` event occurs, then Node registers the error, prints a stack trace, and exits.

+No one wants Node to blow up, so it's a really good idea to register a listener for the `'error'` event.
+A great way to make sure that errors are always handled is to register a listener on the `process` object's `uncaughtException` event.

+That's just a fallback, though.
+It's best practice to alway add a listener to each `emitter` instance, to catch error events.

+*Check out 05_error_event for examples*